For further information on any event please contact us at

 International Bomber Command Centre at their official openings.

-From January 2019, the choir will discontinue singing monthly concerts, but instead will sing two or three major themed concerts
+From January 2019, the choir discontinued singing monthly concerts, but instead planned one major themed concert